ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

 **Verison 1.1** **(Credits to NiceATC#1337(213692669443047424) for the original formatting concept)**
 - Event formatting redone to make it look less bland including now the inviter's valid invites
 - Settings default format is changed to have a paragraph break to make the uses readable and not cut off

+Version 1.1.1
+- Fixed invitetop not ordering players correctly